amaljoe/songbook_flutter/README.md

 Christian songbook in Malayalam made with Flutter for both Andrioid and IOS platform.

 This app is currently been ported to flutter(IOS - Android cross platform framework).
-Visit the following repo for the older version made for Android which has more features at present :
+Visit the following repo for the older version made natively for Android :
 https://github.com/amaljoe/songbook_native_android

 ## Features :